At a glance

 Assessing the development

-In the new edition of the German Sustainability Strategy of 2016, the German Government has set a new goal for the further growth of raw material productivity: Between 2010 and 2030, the value is expected to increase by an average of 1.5 % per year (BReg 2016).
-Between 2010 and 2014 there was an increase by about 8 %.
-This corresponds to an average annual increase of 1.9 %.
+In the new edition of the German Sustainability Strategy of 2016, the German Government has set a new goal for the further growth of raw material productivity: Between 2010 and 2030, the value is expected to increase by an average of roughly 1.6 % per year, which was the average annual increase between 2000 and 2010 (BReg 2016).
+Between 2010 and 2016 there was an increase by about 15 %.
+The average annual increase during that period was about 2.4 %.

-In the German Resource Efficiency Programme II (ProgRess II) records a large number of measures for the years 2016 to 2019 to increase the productivity of raw materials (BMUB 2016).
-Still, ProgRess must be further developed for the period 2020 and onwards.
+In the German Resource Efficiency Programme III (ProgRess III) records a large number of measures for the years from 2020 onwards to increase the productivity of raw materials (BMU 2020).
+As new topics, resource-efficient mobility and the potentials and risks of digitalization for resource efficiency are now being considered in ProgRess III.

 The total raw material productivity results from the ratio of two variables: The numerator is formed from the sum of gross domestic product and the monetary value of German imports.
 This figure is prepared by the national accounts of the Federal Statistical Office of Germany.
 The denominator contains the information on the primary raw material input in Germany from production and imports in tonnes.
 The process for determining the indirect imports (‘raw material equivalents’) is described in a research report (UBA 2016, in German only).